-Mireya Reith, vice-chair of the State Board, diligently works to bring the inclusion of diverse perspectives to the development of Arkansas's education programs and policy analysis.
+Mireya Reith, chair of the State Board, diligently works to bring the inclusion of diverse perspectives to the development of Arkansas's education programs and policy analysis.
 "As someone who grew up in a bilingual home in Arkansas, I recognize that there are more than 40,000 students who speak languages other than English at home in the state, and their success in education is important for shrinking the state's achievement gap and improving graduation rates," Reith says.

 Reith graduated from Fayetteville High School, received a bachelor's degree from Williams College in Williamstown, Mass., and received a master's degree from Columbia University in New York City.
 She is currently the executive director of Springdale-based Arkansas United Community Coalition, an immigrants' rights organization that supports immigrant integration and community development.

 Reith has had a 14-year career in the field of international political development, which has spanned five continents, working with American nonprofit organizations and the United Nations.
 Since her return to Arkansas, Reith has worked to bring her international experiences to her home state through efforts including developing a Latino youth civic association called the New Latino Movement, and directing Hispanic outreach for the state Democratic Party during the 2010 election season.
 Reith proudly served her state and country as a municipal development volunteer with the Peace Corps in El Salvador.

 Gov. Mike Beebe appointed Reith to the State Board in June 2011.
 Her term expires in 2018.

 Reith lives in Fayetteville, where she returned in 2010 to be near her mother, Amanda Reith, and sister and brother-in-law, Claudine and Eric Specking.

 Joe Black, a banker, believes good schools lead to prosperous communities.
 Black was born in Newport and graduated from Newport High School.